oweitman/ioBroker.squeezeboxrpc/README.md

 btnForward        | Next song
-btnRewind         | Previous song btnPreset_*       | 1-6 buttons to define in player or server cmdPlayFavorite   | to play a favorite set the id of the favorite cmdGoTime         | jump to a absolut position by specifying a number of seconds or jump relative with a + or - at the beginning of the seconds.
+btnRewind         | Previous song btnPreset_*       | 1-6 buttons to define in player or server cmdGeneral        | a general command field to send commands to the player. every field must enclosed by quotation marks. parameters musst be seperated by comma.
+Example: "play","1" cmdPlayFavorite   | to play a favorite set the id of the favorite cmdGoTime         | jump to a absolut position by specifying a number of seconds or jump relative with a + or - at the beginning of the seconds.
 Example 100,-50,+50